 Individual-directed goods and services are only available to waiver participants who are enrolled in the Services My Way program, which is the participant-directed services (PDS) program in the District of Columbia.
-Furthermore, individual-directed goods and services are only available if the individual does not have the funds to purchase the good or service or the good or service is not available through another source.
+Furthermore, individual-directed goods and services are only available if the individual does not otherwise have the funds to purchase the good or service or the good or service is not available through another source.
 Individual-directed goods and services are purchased from the participant's PDS budget.
 Experimental or prohibited treatments are excluded.
-Individual-directed goods and services must be documented in the participant's person-centered PCP and approved by the Services My Way Program Coordinator at DHCF.
+Individual-directed goods and services must be documented in the participant's person-centered service plan and approved by DHCF.